Lincoln Adim Of Becca Kufrin's 'Bachelorette' Season Hit With Sexual Misconduct Charge, Says Reality Steve

 Did Lincoln tell production about the issue and they decided it wasn’t a problem?
 Did Adim not mention the ongoing case and Bachelorette producers missed or ignored details about it via a background check?

 TV Guide shares that they have confirmed Adim’s conviction and Massachusetts guidelines suggest that Lincoln may need to register as a sex offender going forward.
-So far, neither ABC or Warner Bros. have been willing to comment on the incident, but it seems likely that they’ll need to provide a statement of some sort as this news spreads.
+So far, neither ABC nor Warner Bros. have been willing to comment on the incident, but it seems likely that they’ll need to provide a statement of some sort as this news spreads.

 According to Reality Steve’s Bachelorette spoilers, as previously reported by the Inquisitr, Lincoln Adim will be in the running for Becca Kufrin’s final rose for at least a little while yet.
-Those behind the show will surely face some difficult questions as a result of this situation and it’ll be interesting to see whether they bring Adim back for the Men Tell All special this summer.
+Those behind the show will surely face some difficult questions as a result of this situation, and it’ll be interesting to see if they bring Adim back for the Men Tell All special this summer.